korhox/korhox/README.md

 🧑🏼‍💻 Looking for a job (Hire me, or contact for a quote)<br>
 🤓 Geek since for ever, started programming as an 14 years old kid, 2014<br>
 🖨 Good knowledge of IT, fast learner<br>
-🔍 Tends to take notice on things people normally don't (not sure is this a good or a bad habit)
+🔍 Tends to take notice on things people normally don't (not sure is this a good or a bad habit)<br>
+🔋 Charging batteries by working in a team and alone<br>
+🙂 Socially smart, trying always to be friendly to everyone<br>
+👒 Always killing with kindess

 🇫🇮 From Valkeakoski, Finland<br>
 🏳 Finnish as native language, very good grammar<br>